UK-Export-Finance/dtfs2/README.md

 ## Deployment

 The dev environment is the only environment that is automatically updated.
 All other environments require a manual trigger.

 This ensures that the environments are stable, unaffected by CI/CD and the business can continue with QA and user testing.

+:warning: When changes are merged to the main branch (and is automatically deployed to the dev environment), we need to be mindful of any breaking changes with the TFM GraphQL schema/queries or cleaning the dev database.
+Another team consumes the TFM GraphQL API - we need to notify them of any breaking changes by emailing "IT Mulesoft Technical Support".

 ### Deploying to test